|

 One

-or more birds or quasi-human faces emerging from the mouth, an apparent theme of
+or more creatures emerging from the mouth,

-regeneration, like the figure-emerging-egg-like and
+possibly a theme of regeneration or transformation, like the figure-emerging-egg-like and

 figure-from-the-belly imagery also shown below.
-Sometimes there is a succession of figures, each emerging from the one
+Sometimes there is a

 preceding it.